katakombi/CardanoLive/catalyst/PLAN.md

 * User prepares the USB stick using HOWTO/script.
 This has to be as easy as possible.
 * User copies ISO file/shasum/signature on the USB stick
   * ISO file release downloaded from github and to be verified by 3rd-party GPG signature
-  * optionally: Create own CardanoLinux ISO file using reproducible build
+  * optionally: Create own CardanoLinux ISO file
 * User connects USB stick on PC/notebook and boots from USB into CardanoLinux
 * User is asked to run an initial setup
   * encryption password for /home